Baltasarq/mspac/README.md

 ## Getting Started

 Just clone this repository and execute mspac.py with the supported arguments.
+Run it without arguments to check the available options.

+In order to run this software, you need **Python**, it does not matter what version (provided it is updated enough), **mspac** will run in **Python 2** and **Python 3**.

+## Installation

+You can use pip in order to retrieve the package from PyPI:
+`sudo pip install mspac`

+Remember that, in that case, this script will be available system-wide, and that, instead of using `python mspac.py`, you will be able to use just `mspac`.
+This is important for the examples given below.

 ## Usage